|

 Examples

-The examples are classified into three sections, because of
+The examples are classified into three sections,

-some of the more complex program features.
+explains some of the more complex program features.
 The third section contains advice for

 mirror administrators, as well as even more complex features (that some would call